 Add and edit Releases

-To add a new Release to your Roadmap, click the '+' button in the top toolbar, or double click anywhere on the Roadmap itself.
+To add a new release to your Roadmap, simply double-click anywhere on the Roadmap itself.

 Once added, you can: